ymzEmre/codecom/README.md

 In such cases, it is necessary to measure the execution time of the code and to compare the results.

-Codecom, is developed to make this process easier and more enjoyable.
+Codecom, is being developed to make this process easier and more enjoyable

 Try it now!